 - epilepsy or other seizure disorder;

-- mental illness or a history of drug or alcohol addiction.
+- a history of alcoholism or drug addiction.

-Morphine and naltrexone may be habit-forming and should be used only by the person it was prescribed for.
-Morphine and naltrexone should never be given to another person, especially someone who has a history of drug abuse or addiction.
-Keep the medication in a secure place where others cannot get to it.
+Morphine and naltrexone may be habit forming and should be used only by the person for whom it was prescribed.
+Never share morphine and naltrexone with another person, especially someone with a history of drug abuse or addiction.
+Keep the medication in a place where others cannot get to it.

 Morphine and naltrexone can pass into breast milk and may harm a nursing baby.
-Do not use this medication without telling your doctor if you are breast-feeding a baby.
+You should not breast-feed while you are using morphine and naltrexone.

 Older adults may be more sensitive to the effects of this medicine.